cloudmesh-community/fa18-516-21/project-paper/report.md

   * Dumb View: Doesn't know how to communicate with server but knows how to render data

-* HandlebarsJS [@handlebarsjs]: Handlebars provides set of functions which lets us build generic HTML templates easily.
+* HandlebarsJS [@fa18-516-21-handlebarsjs]: Handlebars provides set of functions which lets us build generic HTML templates easily.
 It also provides a way to extend helper function and create custom helpers to use in templates.
   * All custom helper functions for tempaltes are defined at utils/helpers space

-* jQuery [@jquery]: jQuery provides set of functions which are very useful for DOM manipulation
+* jQuery [@fa18-516-21-jquery]: jQuery provides set of functions which are very useful for DOM manipulation

-* Material UI [@materialui]: Material UI is open source design spec which is mainly developed by Google.
+* Material UI [@fa18-516-21-materialui]: Material UI is open source design spec which is mainly developed by Google.
 We are using web component implementation of Material UI.

-* Webpack [@webpack]: Webpack is a module bundler and also it provides a way to specify loaders for different file types.
+* Webpack [@fa18-516-21-webpack]: Webpack is a module bundler and also it provides a way to specify loaders for different file types.
 For example handlebars loader is used to load and compile handlebar template before creating bundle.